 John barreled into the room and slapped a round of sloppy high-fives, spilling beer in his wake.
 “What’s going on, party people?” he yelled.

 We know exactly what’s going on, the stage is set, all the players are in place.
 When it comes time for John to speak, we know the who and the why and the how of the situation.

 That’s what we do as human beings.
 We see, interpret and react.
-Why should our characters or our storytellers be any different?
+Why should our action writing reflect something different?